-The internal audit function has a head count of nine staff including the head of internal audit.
+The roles, responsibilities, remit, objectives, processes and reporting procedures of the internal audit function have been set out in an internal audit charter approved by the Bldac audit committee.
+For functional purposes the head of internal audit reports to the chair of Beazley plc audit and risk committee and, for administrative purposes to the chief executive.
+The internal audit charter is reviewed and approved every year by the Bldac audit committee.
 The majority of the team, including the head of internal audit, is based in Beazley's London office.
 Three members of staff are based in the group's Farmington office in Connecticut, USA.
-In addition to its headcount the internal audit function has an additional budget which it uses to supplement its team with subject-matter expertise.
+In addition to its headcount the internal audit function has a budget which it uses to supplement its team with subject-matter expertise through co-sourcing.